 Here’s two examples of my work, using the mail and telephone to inspire givers to commit to regular giving:

-- 13 to 330 regular givers over 30 months: My work for a small charity using the mail to inspire their existing mail givers to give regularly won the 2015 Fundraising Institute of New Zealand Donor Acquisition Charity Fundraising Award for Excellence.
-During 2015 and 2016 this work contributed to an anticipated $1.4 million in future Gifts in Wills, a synergy of such magnitude it took me by surprise.
+- 13 to 395 regular givers over 42 months: My work for a small charity using the mail to inspire their existing mail givers to give regularly won the 2015 Fundraising Institute of New Zealand Donor Acquisition Charity Fundraising Award for Excellence.
+Between 2016 and 2017 this work contributed to an anticipated $1.6 million in future Gifts in Wills, a synergy of such magnitude it took me by surprise.

 - One to 260 monthly givers over 10 months: My work for a small charity using a specialist call centre to inspire single occasional gift givers to give monthly now produces predictable and reliable funding of $62,000 per year.
 After the call centre completed their telephone campaign, the ongoing fundraiser’s time to steward these monthly supporters has only needed to be one day a month.

-I offer you one or two days a week to build your regular giving programme.
+I offer you one day a week to build your regular giving programme.

 There are new emerging ways of finding new monthly supporters, such as paying a call centre to phone those who have completed survey questions on-line or over-the-phone indicating a willingness to donate to your charity or charities in your sector.
 Leads for phoning can also be sourced by banner adverts and from petition campaigning.
 NGOs testing these new ways are not abandoning face-to-face which is tried and tested, they are supplementing it.
 These leads and their conversion by phone are a supply method with less certainty and volume.